MicrosoftDocs/quantum-docs/articles/includes/tutorial-entanglement-copilot-include.md

 To put a qubit in superposition, Q# provides the [`H`](xref:Microsoft.Quantum.Intrinsic.H), or *Hadamard*, operation.
 Recall the `X` operation from the [Initialize a qubit using measurement](#initialize-a-qubit-using-measurement) procedure earlier, which flipped a qubit from 0 to 1 (or vice versa); the `H` operation flips the qubit *halfway* into a state of equal probabilities of `Zero` or `One`.
 When measured, a qubit in superposition should return roughly an equal number of `Zero` and `One` results.

-Modify the code in the `TestBellState` operation by inserting a line for the `H` operation:
+Modify the code in the `TestBellState` operation by resetting the initial value to `One` and inserting a line for the `H` operation:

 ```qsharp
     for test in 1..count {